Y dwarf: Exoplanets and companions

-There is only one confirmed Y-dwarf that co-moves with a white dwarf, called WD 0806−661 B. Though of planetary mass, Rodriguez et al. suggest it is unlikely to have formed in the same manner as planets.
+There is only one confirmed Y-dwarf that co-moves with a white dwarf, called WD 0806−661 B or Ahra.
+Though of planetary mass, Rodriguez et al. suggest it is unlikely to have formed in the same manner as planets.
 Additionally there is the T/Y companion Ross 19B, which orbits a main-sequence star.
 A small sample of (candidate) exoplanets exist with a temperature below 500 K, which could be spectroscopically confirmed as Y-dwarfs in the future.
-These exoplanets are Epsilon Indi Ab (275 K), WD 1202–232b, WD 2105–82b (both low temperature), GALEX J071816.4+373139b (400 K), and WD 0310–688b (248±84 K).
+These exoplanets are Epsilon Indi Ab (275 K), GALEX J071816.4+373139b (400 K), WD 0310–688b (248±84 K), and 14 Herculis c (275 K).
+Two candidates around white dwarfs turned out to be false-positives.

 Binaries

 Binaries consisting of a late T dwarf primary and a Y dwarf secondary are known since the discovery of CFBDS J1458+10 during the early discovery of Y-dwarfs.
 Other such binaries are WISEPC J1217+1626 and WISE J0146+4234.
-The first Y+Y binary is WISE J0336−0143, discovered in 2023 with JWST.
+Two Y+Y binaries were discovered with JWST: WISE J0336−0143 and CWISEP J1935−1546.

+Searches for Magnetism

+In 2010-2011, astronomers first used Arecibo Observatory to search for auroral radio emission from the Y dwarf companions of two solar-like stars, HD 38529A and HD 106252.
+They hypothesized that the transfer of kinetic or magnetic energy from impinging stellar winds on the brown dwarf magnetospheres would cause radio emission similar to the decametric radiation at Jupiter.
+The measurement of radio emission would have allowed for a direct measurement of the magnetic field strengths of the brown dwarfs.
+However, no radio emission was detected, and at this time, the magnetic field strengths of Y dwarfs remain unknown.